Infinity Guitar Works

 After World War II, Seth returned to Gibson for a few years.
 Working on products such as the optical tremolo and the GA-50 amplifier.

-With Gibson’s new focus on the possibilities of the electric guitar, they had invested a lot of money into various projects.
+With Gibson’s new focus on the possibilities of the electric guitar, they invested a lot of money into various projects.
 The most famous of these would be their work with Les Paul.
 After initially discounting Paul’s design they soon saw the popularity of their new rival company, Fender, and redoubled their efforts.
 Designing a new flagship guitar design, the Les Paul model was born.

-While this massively helped Gibson’s sales figures, it is well documented the Les Paul himself wasn’t 100% happy with the design.
-Some early photos and even some episodes of the popular Les and Mary show were released showing Les using his signature model guitar, but with a replaced DeArmond Dynasonic pickup in the neck position the Les had fitted himself.
+While this massively helped Gibson’s sales figures, it is well documented that Les Paul himself wasn’t 100% happy with the design.
+Some early photos and even some episodes of the popular Les and Mary show were released showing Les using his signature model guitar but with a replaced DeArmond Dynasonic pickup in the neck position the Les had fitted himself.
 This obviously highly upset Gibson.
 The idea that Gibson’s superstar artist needed to modify his own signature model with some other company’s pickup was very embarrassing for this prestigious guitar brand.

-Seth’s design, with its rectangular polepieces and Alnico V magnets, became known as the ‘staple single coil’, was Gibson’s answer to the Dynasonic.
-With individual screws for polepiece height adjustment.
-This new pickup was fitted to Gibson’s 1953 Les Paul Custom, along with a few of their top end ES Jazz models.
+This new pickup was fitted to Gibson’s 1953 Les Paul Custom, along with a few of their top-end ES Jazz models.
 The success of this pickup was enough to convince Gibson to match Seth’s Navy salary and allow him to rejoin Gibson full-time.

 Staple Pickup